-Attached to the main building, the residences offer complete (including meals), convenient and secure housing 7 days a week to minor students.
-Each room is equipped with a private bathroom and can accommodate two students.
+Attached to the main building, the residences offer complete (including meals), convenient and secure housing 7 days a week to Circus & High School students only.
+Each room is equipped with a private bathroom and can accommodate up to three students.

 The Library possesses one of the most important collections of reference materials relating to the circus arts.
 It proudly houses and curates the exceptional Pascal Jacob collection.
 As well, the online catalogue allows researchers access to more than 12 000 documents by employing various search engines and an efficient interface.

 College-level students who are Canadian citizens or who have permanent resident status in Canada are eligible for loan and bursary programs offered by the Ministry of Education of the province in which they officially reside.

 The National Circus School Foundation offers assistance to students who lack sufficient financial resources to pursue professional training at the School no matter what their citizenship.